 A trick to this recipe is choosing the scent of your hydrosol.
 There are so many to choose from.
 Rose, Lavender, Blood Orange, Cucumber, Eucalyptus, Lemon Verbena, Lime, Neroli, Peppermint, Rosemary and Ylang Ylang are actually just a few!
 Find all scents HERE.

 Don’t forget rosemary and cedarwood essential oil for thinning hair!
-Learn more about that HERE.
+Plus, check out my hair growth spritzer recipe!
 This is a great way to use these oils for hair loss without making your scalp greasy!

 **Just so you know, when making DIY perfumes, the scents do take 6 weeks to fully mature.
 I mixed mine up and used mine immediately but if you want to make a legit perfume, mix your base, then middle and lastly top note.
 Then add your carrier.
 Store in a dark cabinet and leave it alone for 6 weeks.
 After 6 weeks, add your hydrosol and spritz away!